Pathophysiology and Therapy of Vestibular Disorder

 Bonsacquet J, Brugeaud A, Compan V, Desmadryl G, Chabbert C. AMPA type glutamate receptor mediates neurotransmission at turtle vestibular calyx synapse.
 The Journal of Physiology London (2006) 576:63-71.

 Mechanisms of peripheral synaptic repair

-Acute cochlear or vestibular deafferentations are believed to underlie a majority of auditory and vestibular syndromes, such as noise-induced hearing loss and sudden hearing loss, or labyrinthitis, vestibular neuritis, and Meniere’s disease.
+Acute cochlear or vestibular deafferentations are believed to support a majority of auditory and vestibular syndromes such as noise induced hearing loss and sudden hearing loss, or labyrinthitis, vestibular neuritis and Meniere disease.
 There is currently no targeted pharmacological therapy to efficiently repair the inner ear primary synapses under pathological conditions.
 However, an endogenous process of synapses post-injury self-repair occurs in the mammal ear (Brugeaud et al. 2007).
 This process allows, under certain conditions, the restoration of hearing and balance.
 The threefold aim of the present project is to explore the repair processes in inner ear primary synapses, decipher their different phases, and identify the cellular pathways and effectors involved.
 This will be done by combining histological analyses of inner ear synapses, molecular investigation of the modulation of the gene expression in sensory epithelia and primary neurones, and monitoring of recovery of vestibular function and hearing upon pharmacological modulation of candidate pathways on mouse models of controlled vestibular disorders (Gaboyard-Niay et al. 2016).

 Brugeaud A, Travo C, Dememes D, Lenoir M, Llorens J, Puel JL, Chabbert C. Control of hair cell excitability by vestibular primary sensory neurons.
 Journal of Neuroscience(2007) 27: 3503-3511.